R&D Policy and Structure

 Global expansion of our technological strengths

 DNP is working to strengthen its global business foundation, combining the strengths of "All DNP" and promoting collaboration with external partners.
-In response to the globalization of research and development, DNP will open its first overseas research and development base in the Netherlands.
-By establishing second and third overseas bases in the future, we will continue to create new value globally.
+To advance and strengthen its global research and development strategy, DNP established R&D centers in the Netherlands and India.

 Strengthening overseas research and development systems

-DNP opened a new research and development center in Eindhoven, Netherlands, in September 2025.
-At this center, DNP will promote research and development in photonics-electronics convergence, * which is attracting attention as one of the next-generation semiconductor technologies.
-DNP sees Europe, where cutting-edge research and development is progressing, as an ideal region in which it can meet many collaborative partners for the development of next-generation technologies.
+In the Netherlands, DNP opened a research and development center in Eindhoven in September 2025.
+At this center, DNP is promoting research and development of photonics-electronics convergence*, which is attracting attention as one of the next-generation semiconductor technologies.
+We see Europe, where advanced research and development is progressing, as an ideal region to meet many collaborative partners for the development of next-generation technologies.

 Exterior of High Tech Campus Eindhoven © High Tech Campus Eindhoven